murattkiran/employee_turnover_prediction/README.md

     ENTRYPOINT ["waitress-serve", "--listen=0.0.0.0:9696", "predict:app"]
     ```

-4. Build the Docker image using the following command:
+3. Build the Docker image using the following command:
     ```bash
     docker build -t your_image_name .
     ```
     - Replace `your_image_name` with a name of your choice.

-5. Run the Docker container:
+4. Run the Docker container:
     ```bash
-    docker run -p 9696:9696 your_image_name
+    docker run -it --rm -p 9696:9696 your_image_name
     ```
+    - `it`: access to terminal.
+    - `--rm`: remove the container after stopping it.
     - The `-p` option binds the host port to the container port.